You’ve probably seen that blue checkmark next to your favorite celebrities’ Instagram username.

-Other than proving the account owner’s identify, verified accounts can helpful for businesses in many ways:
+Other than proving the account owner’s identity, verified accounts can be helpful for businesses in many ways:

 1) Brand Credibility

 One of the most common brand-jacking scams is an account pretending to be a brand, claiming they’ll give away vouchers for the first 10k followers.
 While online consumers need to be wary of any too-good-to-be-true deals on social media, a verified Instagram badge can help to cut down on the confusion.

 2) Social Search Presence

 As you’ve probably picked up on, people love creating duplicate accounts to pay tribute to their idols, or for brand scamming.
 One of the greatest benefits of getting verified is that it puts you at the top of search recommendations for related searches.